gabrielguerrero/ngrx-traits/README.md

 export interface ProductsState extends EntityAndStatusState<Product> {}
 ```

-`EntityAndStatusState` is the most basic interface you need to create a state for a list of items, if you inspect it, it has the basic to store a list of entities using `EntityState` from @ngrx/entity, but it adds a status property used to track if it's loading, and a cache you can learn more in the `addLoadEntities` trait docs.
+`EntityAndStatusState` is the most basic interface you need to create a state for a list of items, if you inspect it, it has the basic to store a list of entities using `EntityState` from @ngrx/entity, but it adds a status property used to track if it's loading, and a cache you can learn more in the `addLoadEntitiesTrait` trait docs.

 The next step is to create our traits file.
 We have two ways to configure them, one which we call minimal setup, that is better suited for cases where you don't intend to mix the generated actions,selectors, reducers, effects of your traits with your own normal ngrx action, selectors, reducer,effects and is the chosen one for this guide because is more compact (the extensible setup is design to mix it with normal ngrx actions, reducers, etc, you can see more [here](#extensible-setup)).
 The traits config for both cases is best to be contained in its own file with a _.traits.ts_ extension with a content like: